NotsumeChan/sdkPyGB/readme.md

 ## Build Versions

 This repository includes a folder for build versions of the PyGB program.
 You can find pre-built versions of PyGB in the "builds" directory.

+The builds version will work the same as the python files, but is cleaner to work with

 ## Contributing